Flu Shots for 2021-2022 - What's New

-Two influenza vaccine types are widely available: inactivated influenza vaccines (IIV) and live attenuated influenza vaccines (LAIV), says the WHO.
-Two new influenza vaccines have been licensed for use in people aged 65 years and older for the 2020-2021 flu season: a quadrivalent high-dose influenza vaccine and a quadrivalent adjuvanted influenza vaccine.
-Previously, high-dose and adjuvanted influenza vaccines were only available in trivalent formulations.
+Influenza vaccine types are widely available: inactivated influenza vaccines (IIV) and live attenuated influenza vaccines (LAIV), says the WHO.
+Two new influenza vaccines have been licensed for use in people aged 65 and older; a quadrivalent high-dose influenza vaccine and a quadrivalent adjuvanted influenza vaccine.